An interactive program using mobile phones helps more patients conclude treatment successfully.

 “Patients who we supported with our mobile platform were two-thirds less likely to fail to complete treatment,” says Erez Yoeli, a research scientist at the MIT Sloan School of Management and co-author of a newly published paper outlining the experiment’s results.

-The paper, “Mobile Self-verification and Support for Successful Tuberculosis Treatment,” appears today in the New England Journal of Medicine.
+The paper, “Digital Health Support in Treatment for Tuberculosis,” appears today in the New England Journal of Medicine.

 The co-authors are Yoeli; David Rand, an associate professor in the MIT Sloan School of Management; Jon Rathauser, CEO of Keheala, a digital health care firm based in Tel Aviv; Syon P. Bhanot, an assistant professor of economics at Swarthmore College; Maureen K. Kimenye and Eunice Mailu of the Kenya Ministry of Health; Enos Masini of the World Health Organization; and Philip Owiti of the International Union Against Tuberculosis and Lung Disease.